qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeneral.rst

 Outputs
 .......
 ``Joined layer`` [vector: any]
-  Final vector layer with the attribute table as result of the joining.
+  Final vector layer with the attribute table as result of the join.

 ``Unjoinable features from first layer`` [vector: any] |34|
   Optional

-  Vector layer of the non matching features resulting from the joining.
+  Vector layer of the non matching features resulting from the join.

 .. _qgisjoinattributesbylocation: